 The JCC Fund provides three years of salary support to the best and brightest postdoctoral fellows, as selected by the esteemed Board of Scientific Advisors (BSA), pursuing fundamental biomedical research to advance human health.
 Over 1,800 Jane Coffin Childs Fellows have been awarded to conduct basic cancer and human disease related research in laboratories in North America, Europe, Japan and Australia.

 The JCC Fund supports between twenty-five and thirty new three-year postdoctoral fellows each year.
 The 2024 fellowship stipend levels are Year 1 $70,000; Year 2 $72,000 and Year 3 $74,000 with additional funding provided for research costs, travel costs, relocation costs and supplemented salaries for fellows with dependents.
 Additional funds for child care costs are accessible for fellows, thanks to a generous gift to the JCC Fund, established by Dr. Joan Steitz.

-From the start the Fund has been fortunate to enlist the services of distinguished and dedicated scientists for its Board of Scientific Advisers.
-Since its inception the Board has included seventeen recipients of the Nobel Prize, as well as numerous recipients of other prestigious scientific awards.
-The achievements of its members are well known to young scientists around the world.
-As a result, many of the top young molecular biologists apply for a highly prized JCC Fellowship.
-Each year over three hundred and fifty applications for fellowship projects housed in most of the top academic laboratories in North America are received and evaluated by the Board of Scientific Advisers.
+From the start, the Fund has been fortunate that distinguished, thoughtful and dedicated scientists have generously given their time and efforts as members of the BSA.
+The rigorous selection process, the mentoring and sharing of knowledge that the BSA provides each year is one of the great strengths of the JCC Fund.
+The BSA has included seventeen recipients of the Nobel Prize, as well as numerous recipients of other prestigious scientific awards and honors.
+The BSA are innovators and leaders who are well-known among scientists and non-scientists around the world.
+As a result, competition is high for a JCC Fellowship.
+Each year over three hundred and fifty applications for fellowship projects are received by the JCC office and evaluated by the BSA.